 By leaving surfaces unassigned, the default ‘No-slip‘ wall condition is applied to them.

-For the boundary condition set up, a velocity inlet and a pressure outlet will be assigned on the air entrances and exit.
-The seats will have a fixed temperature value corresponding to the human organization.
+For the boundary condition set up, a velocity inlet and a pressure outlet will be assigned on the air entrances and the exit.
+The seats will have a fixed temperature value corresponding to the occupants.

 a.
 Velocity Inlet